nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-08-28-blockchain-in-business.md

 ## Understanding the Core Components of Blockchain Technology

 Blockchain technology is built upon three fundamental components that work together to create a secure, decentralized, and efficient system.
 These core components are:
--   distributed ledger,
+-   Distributed Ledger,
--   cryptography,
+-   Cryptography,
--   and consensus mechanisms.
+-   and Consensus Mechanisms

 <center>
 <img alt="blockchain components" src="/images/content/blockchain-handshake.png" style="width: 63%; height: 63%">